Astr0Lynx/course-project-queue-ties/README.md

-Welcome to the public and hopefully official repository for the course project of the course 'Algorithm Analysis and Design'!
+Welcome to the official repository for the course project of 'Algorithm Analysis and Design'!

 Team Name: Queue-ties

-All the team members pelase use separate branches for your work and separate files for each algorithm to ensure a clean work flow and avoid merge conflicts :D

-Cheers!
-Happy Coding!
+---

+## Project Overview

+This project implements various graph algorithms to solve the problem outlined in the [Problem Statement](https://docs.google.com/document/d/1RuMr-KCwL8jYXYH68ogDT0ZZxvLw33FtoMN3c2GChSI/edit?usp=sharing).
+The repository is organized to facilitate seamless navigation and evaluation.

 ---